drdaemos/xc5-docs/en/basics/model_editing_page.md

 ---

-{% include global.html %}

 # Introduction

-During module creation developers sometimes {% link "create complex entities" B1F3WnQv %} that require a **separate** page for editing of its properties, instead of doing it via {% link "ItemsList" ryWDjW3Qw %}.
+During module creation developers sometimes {% link "create complex entities" ryb0BNzHv %} that require a **separate** page for editing of its properties, instead of doing it via {% link "ItemsList" rJQL4NfBv %}.
 This article will explain how you can create a page where you can edit certain fields of a model.
 For the sake of example, we will create a simple mod that will implement a new page where you can edit a product, but the same principles apply to all other entities as well.

 # Table of Contents